-1. What are the key pieces of environmental legislation and the regulatory authorities in your jurisdiction?
+1. What are the key pieces of environmental legislation and the regulatory authorities?

 The Ministry of the Environment has a major role in environmental administration and has exclusive jurisdiction over matters involving waste, environmental pollution, natural conservation and wildlife protection (see box, The regulatory authority).